Warning Signs of a Debt Problem Include:

 The first step in trying to resolve your debt problem is to contact your creditors and work out a payment plan.
 It may be helpful to explain your situation and reiterate your willingness to work with the creditor to catch up on your overdue bills.
 If you believe you need some advice on how to get a handle on your debt problem, you can contact a credit counseling service.

 If You Can’t Work Out a Payment Plan

 - Send the collector a notice by certified mail and tell them that you cannot repay the debt and that you do not want to hear from the collector.

 - Once the collector receives the notice the collector can call or write you one last time to tell you what will happen because of your non-payment.
 You should know that federal and Maryland law protects you from any unfair collection practices used you by your creditors.

 - Only file bankruptcy as a last resort.
-Bankruptcy is very complicated; if you would like more information take a look at our information filing bankruptcy.
+Bankruptcy is very complicated; you can find more information read this Bankruptcy overview.